 Management accountability

 Since all investment companies are indirect investment vehicles, investors cannot directly choose who will manage their investments.
-However, they can choose the funds they will invest in, and thus can invest their money in funds with managers that they trust and withdraw their money from fund with managers that they no longer trust.
+However, they can choose the funds in which they invest, and thus can invest in funds with managers that they trust and withdraw from funds that they believe are not well managed.

 Among the various investment company structures, management issues are of least concern for the unit investment trusts that hold unmanaged portfolios.
 Concerns are also small for ETFs that employ passive investing strategies because their managers have little effect on portfolio performance in comparison to active portfolio managers.